Loading...

 This guide is targeted at developers looking to contribute to Feast:

-Feast is composed of multiple components distributed into multiple repositories:
+Feast is composed of distributed into multiple repositories:

 Our preference is the use of git rebase